-EHARA, Masahiro SAITO, Shinji OKUMURA, Hisashi OKAZAKI, Kei-ichi OONO, Hitoshi UCHIYAMA, Ikuo ISHIDA, Tateki IWAHASHI, Kensuke MIZUTANI, Fumiyasu NAITO, Shigeki KAMIYA, Motoshi SAWA, Masataka NAGAYA, Takakazu KINOSHITA, Takamasa YAZAKI, Toshiko UNO, Akiko KONDO, Naoko KONDO, Noriko URANO, Hiroko
+EHARA, Masahiro SAITO, Shinji OKUMURA, Hisashi OKAZAKI, Kei-ichi OONO, Hitoshi UCHIYAMA, Ikuo OHNUKI, Jun ISHIDA, Tateki IWAHASHI, Kensuke MIZUTANI, Fumiyasu NAITO, Shigeki KAMIYA, Motoshi SAWA, Masataka NAGAYA, Takakazu KINOSHITA, Takamasa YAZAKI, Toshiko UNO, Akiko KONDO, Noriko URANO, Hiroko

-Director, Professor Professor Associate Professor Associate Professor Associate Professor Associate Professor Assistant Professor Chief Engineer (Unit Leader) Fngineer Chief Technician Chief Technician Technician Technician Technician Technical Fellow Technical Fellow Secretary Secretary Secretary
+Director, Professor Professor Associate Professor Associate Professor Associate Professor Associate Professor Assistant Professor Research Assistant Chief Engineer (Unit Leader) Engineer Chief Technician Chief Technician Technician Technician Technician Technical Fellow Technical Fellow Secretary Secretary

-Research Center for Computational Science provides stateof-the-art computational resources to academic researchers in molecular science and related fields, e.g. solid state physics, biophysics, and physiology.
+Research Center for Computational Science provides state-of-the-art computational resources to academic researchers in molecular science and related fields, e.g. solid state physics, biophysics, basic biology, and physiology.
 Our systems consist of NEC LX (406Rh-2, 110-Rh1, 108Th-4G; since Oct.
 2017).
-The NEC LX 406Rh-2 and 110-Rh1 combined system, named "Molecular Simulator," is ranked 261st position in the TOP500 supercomputer list in June 2020.
+The NEC LX 406Rh-2 and 110-Rh1 combined system, named "Molecular Simulator," is ranked 448th position in the TOP500 supercomputer list in June 2022.
 These massive computer resources have been used for various kinds of large-scale calculations, for example accurate electronic structure calculations of molecular systems and conformation searches using non-Boltzmann ensemble methods.
-We also provide a number of application programs to the users: Gaussian, GAMESS, Molpro, AMBER, Gromacs, and so on.
-The supercomputer systems had been used by 1,142 researchers from 271 groups in fiscal year 2020.
+We also provide about 30 application programs to the users: Gaussian, GAMESS, Molpro, AMBER, Gromacs, and so on.
+In particular, we have implemented some original programs developed by researchers in Japan to provide them to the users.
+The supercomputer systems had been used by 1,175 researchers from 278 groups in fiscal year 2021.
 Some of the computational resources are provided to the following projects: Program for Promoting Research on the Supercomputer Fugaku, Professional development Consortium for Computational Materials Scientists (PCoMS), and Elementary Strategy Initiative to Form a Core Research Center.

 For fostering young generation, we organize the schools of quantum chemistry and molecular dynamics simulation every year.
+In the fiscal year 2021, the numbers of registered attendants of these schools were 482 and 377, respectively.
 We also organize the RCCS supercomputer workshop focusing on the new trends of computational chemistry for the purpose of the research exchange and human resource development.
+In the fiscal year 2021, we organized the workshop under the title, "Computational science of structure, function and design of biomolecules."

-We organized a joint Supercomputer workshop of the Research Center for Computational Science and the Nanotechnology Platform Project, "Toward Collaboration between Theoretical/Computational Science and Experimental Science Based on Data Science" and two schools "The 10th Quantum Chemistry School" and "The 14th Molecular Simulation School -From Basics to Applications.
-In cooperation with Institute for Materials Research, Tohoku University, Institute for Solid State Physics, University of Tokyo, and Nanoscience Design Center, Osaka University, we established the Council for Computational Materials Science to promote the cutting-edge computational materials science technology of Japan, to create world-class results, and to realize the social implementation of simulation technology and materials information science technology.
+In cooperation with Institute for Materials Research, Tohoku University, Institute for Solid State Physics, University of Tokyo, and Nanoscience Design Center, Osaka University, we established the Computational Materials Science Forum (CMSF) to promote the cutting-edge computational materials science technology of Japan, to create world-class results, and to realize the social implementation of simulation technology and materials information science technology.